Main CV Research Teaching

 JEL Classifications: G01, G13, G21, G28, G32, G38

-"A Binomial Model of Geithner’s Toxic Asset Plan" (pdf file 127 KB)
+"A Binomial Model of Geithner’s Toxic Asset Plan," forthcoming in the Journal of Economics and Business (pdf file 127 KB)

 Abstract